 Effects of Electronic Stability Control on Fatal Crash Risk, C. M. Farmer, Insurance Institute for Highway Safety, May 2010.

 Crash Prevention Effectiveness of Light-Vehicle Electronic Stability Control..., DOT HS-811-486.
 U.S. Department of Transportation.

 Electronic Stability Control, Wikipedia.

-Simulated Comparison between vehicles with and
+Simulated Comparison between Vehicles With and

-- Electronic Stability Control, Freescale website.
+- Braking and Stability Control, Freescale website.

 - Electronic Stability Control (ESC) Revealed, YouTube, Dec.
 28, 2010.